Project TYO: A Long-Term Commitment to Tokyo’s Hip-Hop Culture, Community, and History

 My confidence in executing Project TYO is grounded in nearly two decades of sustained documentary practice through Project T-Dot, as previously mentioned.

-Project T-Dot evolved from long-form fieldwork into museum-grade civic exhibitions at Toronto City Hall and Billy Bishop Toronto City Airport, generated millions of physical impressions, and expanded into a citywide digital screen campaign with PATTISON Outdoor Advertising that produced over 100 million views.
+Project T-Dot evolved from long-form fieldwork into museum-grade civic exhibitions at Toronto City Hall & Nathan Phillips Square (2022) and Billy Bishop Toronto City Airport (2024 — 2025), generated millions of physical impressions, and expanded into a citywide digital screen campaign with PATTISON Outdoor Advertising that produced over 100 million views (during the summer of 2024).

-Project TYO represents the international expansion of that proven durational methodology, extending a tested model of civic-scale hip-hop documentation from Canada’s largest city to the Greater Tokyo Area, one of the largest metropolitan regions in the world.
+Project TYO expands that proven long-term approach internationally, bringing a tested model of civic-scale hip-hop documentation from Canada’s largest city to the Greater Tokyo Area, one of the world’s largest metropolitan regions.

 Learning how to speak, read, write, and understand Japanese while navigating the Greater Tokyo Area’s hip-hop ecosystem will be incredibly challenging; there will be frustrations and setbacks, so be it, as I am committed to the process.